BhardwajArjit/Causality-Informed-Segmentation/Semantic_Segmentation_UNet_Implementation.md

 ## Results:

 Upon training the UNet model on the Cityscapes dataset, the performance can be evaluated using various metrics such as mean Intersection over Union (mIoU).
+Additionally, qualitative evaluation through visual inspection of segmentation results provides insights into the model's ability to accurately segment land cover classes.

 ## Contributors: